artemKotovSigmaUkraine/aws-lambda/README.md

 This project uses Quarkus and Java 11.

-It is code for AWS Lambda to save files meta data on uploading file in Amazon S3.
+It is code for AWS Lambda to save files metadata on uploading file in Amazon S3.